 When weight loss is your goal, use nonfat Greek yogurt to get the most benefits without the extra calories.
-A 6-ounce container of plain, nonfat Greek yogurt has 100 calories, 17 grams of protein and 6 grams of carbs.
-While plain, nonfat regular yogurt has fewer calories, it is higher in carbs and lower in protein.
-The same serving of regular yogurt has 95 calories, 10 grams of protein and 13 grams of carbs.
+A 6-ounce container of plain, nonfat Greek yogurt has 97 calories, 18 grams of protein and 5 grams of carbs, according to the USDA.

 Protein and Weight Loss

-Although plain, nonfat Greek yogurt is a little higher in calories than the regular nonfat yogurt, you might gain more benefits from its higher protein content when you're trying to lose weight than merely saving those 5 calories.
-Getting a higher percentage of your calories from protein -- as much as 30 percent -- according to a 2015 study published in Food Science and Nutrition, offers a number of benefits when it comes to weight loss, including better hunger control, preservation of muscle mass and an increase in your calorie-burning power.
+Although plain, nonfat Greek yogurt has the same amount of calories as the regular nonfat yogurt, you might gain more benefits from its higher protein content when you're trying to lose weight.
+Getting a higher percentage of your calories from protein — as much as 30 percent — according to a September 2015 study published in Food Science and Nutrition, offers a number of benefits when it comes to weight loss, including better hunger control, preservation of muscle mass and an increase in your calorie-burning power.

 What About Calcium?